M-o-a-T/moat/doc/spec_wire.rst

 The bus is idle when it is de-asserted for 3A.
 A sender waiting for a slot will back off exponentially before trying to transmit.

+The highest priority is zero, corresponding to wire 1 being set.

 Collision detection
 +++++++++++++++++++